FSPonte/Pi-X-Library/README.md

 # Pi-X Library
-Library for embedded systems
+Library for embedded systems and OS based programs

-Notes:
-- No need for additional compilation (Template files instead of source files for the libraries)
-- No outside dependencies (e.g. iostream)
-- Provides a logger class for logging

-Includes:
+## Includes:
 - System variables
 - Asserts
 	- not_nullptr: Pointer is null